Fructose: the new F word

 Many of us had finally come to understand that excess refined carbohydrate intake, not saturated fat, is endangering our health, and some of us started cutting back on sugar and flour to protect ourselves.
 These changes aren’t easy—baked goods, pasta, ice cream and candy are cheap, convenient, and delicious!
 I personally would love to be told that I can safely eat all sugars except for fructose, and I bet I’m not alone.
 So what’s going on here?

-It turns out that fructose is a fascinating and complicated topic, so what started out as a single blog post became a four-part series (my condolences in advance).
+It turns out that fructose is a fascinating and complicated topic, so what started out as a single blog post became a five-part series (my condolences in advance).
 Those of you already familiar with my pro-meat, pro-saturated fat, pro-cholesterol, anti-carbohydrate, plant-foods-are-not-to-be-trusted nutritional philosophy might guess fructose would be an easy target for me, but to my own surprise, the more I dug into the science, the more I found myself defending the the fruity little guy.
 Fructose is no health food, but it’s no poison either.
 Well, no more poisonous than any other sugar has the potential to be, anyway.
 Come with me to discover what fructose is, how it compares to other sugars, and how much you can safely consume.
 No time for details?

 I’ve broken up the fructose fun into five articles to aid digestion: